 Poems of the Elder Edda The Middle Ages SeriesUniversity of Pennsylvania Press #ad - Terry's readable translation includes the magnificent cosmological poem Völuspá "The Sibyl's Prophecy", and heroic poems, didactic poems concerned with mythology and the everyday conduct of life, of which an important group is concerned with the story of Sigurd and Brynhild.
 Poems of the elder edda will appeal to students of Old Norse, and Medieval literature, Icelandic, as well as to general readers of poetry.

-The Metamorphoses of OvidMariner Books #ad - An extraordinary translation.
+The Metamorphoses of OvidMariner Books #ad - The Metamorphoses of Ovid #ad - An extraordinary translation.
 Brilliant” Booklist.
 With an Introduction by the Translator.
 Through mandelbaum’s poetic artistry, this gloriously entertaining achievement of literature-classical myths filtered through the worldly and far from reverent sensibility of the Roman poet Ovid-is revealed anew.

 The Mabinogion ClassicsPenguin #ad - Drawing on myth, folklore and history, the stories of the Mabinogion passed from generations of storytellers before they were written down in the thirteenth century in the form we know.
 In 'math son of mathonwy' two brothers plot to carry off the virginal Goewin, while in 'Manawydan Son of Ll^yr' a chieftain roams throughout Britain after a spell is cast over his land.